- Arts and Design»

 Check out this site, ART FOR SMALL HANDS for the instructions and pictures of other bugs that were made.
 I think the kids would be very excited about making bugs!

-I love the folk art look of these little clothes pin dolls.
-You'll find the tutorial for making them at Patchwork Posse.
+I love the folk art look of these little ornaments.
+You'll find the tutorial for making them at Design Mom.

 23. Hatching Eggs

 This would be a great school project.
 Find the instructions for this cute project at driftwood dreaming.

 Think of all the classroom uses you could find for this project.
 The first that comes to mind for me is for a class on American Indian villages.
 I'm sure you'll find the perfect use for the instructions shown at Diorama Man.